victorcarre6/biostimulants-database/README.md

 # biostimulants-database
-An open-source repository for biostimulants and bioactive compounds from plants, including data curation and cheminformatics tools.
+An open-source repository for biostimulants and bioactive compounds from biosources, including data curation and cheminformatics tools.

 This project aims to support researchers and companies working on sustainable agriculture by providing a structured, data-rich resource for biostimulant discovery and characterization.